Army Jeep History (1941-1954)

 The combination of strongest motor and lowest bid helped Willys win the first production contract of 16,000 units.
 Now called the MB (Military "B" model), Willys Jeeps began rolling off the Toledo, Ohio assembly plant in mid 1941.
 The Willys MB was produced until September 21, 1945, with a total of 335,531 units built.

-The first 25,808 Willys MBs, produced from December 1941 to March 6, 1942, were known as slat-grille models, and had a welded front grille.
-Other differences between these and later versions were the square fuel-tank tub, lack of glovebox, and "Willys" stamped in the rear panel.
+The first 25,808 Willys MBs, produced from December 1941 to March 6, 1942, had a welded front grille and were known as slat-grille models.
+Other differences between these and later versions were the square fuel-tank tub, lack of glove box, and the addition of the word "Willys" stamped in the rear panel.

 Ford GPW Jeep